osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 WARNING: The `haptix-tools` package may be harmful to an existing desktop environment.
 In particular, if you have heavily modified your `xorg.conf`, you may want to avoid installing `haptix-tools`.

 1. Create a new user called "haptix" by going to "System Tools", "Administration" and "User Accounts".
-Log in as the new user.

 1. Open a terminal and type: